rust-lang/api-guidelines/README.md

 Every public module, trait, struct, enum, function, method, macro, and type definition should have an example that exercises the functionality.

+The purpose of an example is not always to show *how to use* the item.
+For example users can be expected to know how to instantiate and match on an enum like `enum E { A, B }`.
+Rather, an example is often intended to show *why someone would want to use* the item.

 This guideline should be applied within reason.

 A link to an applicable example on another item may be sufficient.
 For example